Presentation of the JPO Programme

 The JPO Service Centre is an outpost of the UNDP's Office of Human Resources, which is part of the Bureau of Management.
 The JPO Service Centre was relocated to Copenhagen in July 2001.

 The JPO recruitment is an annual exercise.
-It is based on the financial cycle of the donors, which for most of them follows the calendar year.
-Decisions on sponsorship are made at the beginning of each year and the number of JPOs selected will vary according to the donors' financial resources allocated to overseas development and to their development priorities.
+It is based on the financial cycle of the partner countries, which for most of them follows the calendar year.
+Decisions on sponsorship are made at the beginning of each year and the number of JPOs selected will vary according to the partner countries' financial resources allocated to overseas development and to their development priorities.

 In accordance with the JPO Programme policy, JPOs are placed in country offices in response to specific requirements and are not recruited for established job vacancies.
 JPO assignments are not filled on a "replacement" basis and are not considered an entitlement.